flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 ![Simplified diagram of the Element Interconnect Bus (EIB).<br>Each arrow between 'Ramps' (nodes) represents two unidirectional buses, thus, each node is connected to the next one using four channels.](_diagrams/cell/eib.png)

 The EIB is made of twelve nodes called **Ramps**, each one connecting one component of Cell.
 Ramps are interconnected using four buses, two of them travel **clockwise** and the other two do so **anti-clockwise**.
 Each bus (or **channel**) is 128-bit wide.
-Having said that, instead of recurring to single bus topologies (like the Emotion Engine and its precursor did), ramps are inter-connected following the **token ring** topology, where data packets must cross through all neighbours until they reach the destination (there's no direct path).
+Having said that, instead of resorting to single bus topologies (like the Emotion Engine and its precursor did), ramps are inter-connected following the **ring topology**, where data packets must cross through all neighbours until they reach the destination (there's no direct path).
 Considering the EIB provides four channels, there're four possible routes (**rings**).

-Now, you may think, what's the point of a token ring if data may end up travelling longer paths (compared to a single direct bus)?
+Now, you may think, what's the point of a ring if data may end up travelling longer paths (compared to a single direct bus)?
 Well, a single bus is highly susceptible to [congestion](playstation-2#a-recognisable-memory-choice).
-Hence, EIB's engineers decided on this topology to tackle large amounts of concurrent traffic (keep reading if you want to know how the token ring helped).
+Hence, EIB's engineers decided on this topology to tackle large amounts of concurrent traffic (keep reading if you want to know how the ring helped).

 Data is transferred in the form of **128-bit packets** [@cpu-cell_arch].
 Each ring can carry up to **three concurrent transfers** as long as the packets don't overlap.
 The EIB operates with the use of **command credits**, in other words, whenever a component needs to initiate a transfer, it sends a request to the EIB's **Data Arbiter**, which manages the traffic within the rings.
 The moment the request is approved, packets enter the ring and receive a 'token', which the data arbiter uses as meta-data to supervise the transfer.
 Moreover, some components have preferential priority over others, like the **Memory Interface Controller** (MIC) component, which is where main RAM is located.
 Finally, the data arbiter will never place packets at rings whose path is longer than half of the ring.